Votto homers in record 6th game in row as Reds beat Cubs 7-4

-CHICAGO (AP) — Joey Votto set a Reds franchise record by homering in his sixth consecutive game as Cincinnati beat the Chicago Cubs 7-4 on Thursday.
+CHICAGO (AP) — Joey Votto set a Cincinnati Reds franchise record with another powerful show at Wrigley Field, while Kris Bryant was only a spectator in what might have been his last game with the Chicago Cubs.

-The 37-year-old Votto homered six times in the four-game series at Wrigley Field, and the big first baseman has eight home runs in the six-game streak for a record that dated back to 1900.
+It was the last game in a Cubs uniform for popular first baseman Anthony Rizzo.

+Votto went deep for a Reds-record sixth game in a row.
+That includes his six homers in the four-game series against the Cubs that Cincinnati wrapped up with a 7-4 win Thursday, the day before the MLB trade deadline.

+“It’s cool,” Votto said.
+“I’m just glad we came out with wins and are playing good baseball.
+I just want to be a part of that.”

-A day before MLB’s trade deadline, Kris Bryant was a spectator in what might have been his last game with the Chicago Cubs.
-The 2016 NL MVP wasn’t in the lineup and never appeared in the game.
+Like Bryant, Rizzo wasn’t in the Cubs lineup and never appeared in the game.

-Moments after the final out, Bryant was seen sitting on the bench in the Cubs dugout and staring out at Wrigley Field, his home for all seven of his big league season.
+Moments after the final out, 2016 NL MVP Bryant was seen sitting on the bench in the Cubs dugout and staring out at the field that has been his home for all seven of his big league seasons.
 The 2015 NL rookie of the year was an All-Star for the fourth time this season.

+While Bryant waited to see if he would be dealt, the New York Yankees acquired Rizzo and cash from the Cubs for two minor leaguers.
+The 31-year-old Rizzo had been a fixture at Wrigley Field for a decade, and with Bryant helped the Cubs break their long World Series drought with a championship in 2016.

 Votto’s 20th homer of the season was a two-run shot in the first, when he hit a fastball from Alec Mills (4-4) into the center field bleachers.
+It was the eighth homer for the 37-year-old first baseman in his six-game streak for a record that dated back to 1900.

 Chicago went ahead 3-2 lead before the Reds roughed up Mills in the sixth to go ahead to stay.
 After loading the bases with no outs, Tucker Barnhart drove in two runs on a soft groundball that went through the middle of the infield for a 4-3 lead.